Lucg/push-plugin-unity/README.md

 By default the size of the dismiss button is 30 (pixels in diameter).
 Size can be changed with the `DismissButtonSize` field.

-Along with the size, if background color of black and foreground color of white not suits you the best, you can change the colors as well with the BackgroundColor and and ForegroundColor field.
+Along with the size, if the background color 'black' and foreground color 'white' doesn't suit you best, you can change the colors as well with the BackgroundColor and and ForegroundColor field.

-Shadow is enabled as default because the initial idea of Infobip Media View is not to be shown in the full screen, so the shadow is by default shown around the view.
-Therefore, shadow can be disabled with `Shadow = false`.
+Shadow is enabled as default because the initial idea of Infobip Media View is not to be shown on full screen, so the shadow is shown around the view by default.The therefore, shadow can be disabled with `Shadow = false`.
 To get back shadow just set `Shadow` field to `true`.

 Infobip Media View has a corner radius of size 15 by default.
 If you want to change the corner radius of the view you should set field `Radius`.